-There are 3 bones make up the ankle joint.
+There are three bones that make up the ankle joint.
 These are the tibia (shinbone), the fibula (the smaller bone in your leg), and the talus (a bone in your foot).

 Different kinds of injury can damage the lower tibia, lower fibula, or talus.
-Only 1 of these bones might break, or you might have a fracture in 2 or more of these bones.
+Only one of these bones might break, or you might have a fracture in two or more of these bones.
 In certain types of fractures, your bone breaks but the pieces still line up correctly.
 In other types of fractures, the injury can move the bone fragments out of position.

 If you fracture your ankle, you might need ORIF to bring your bones back into place and help them heal.
-During an open reduction, orthopedic surgeons reposition your bone pieces during surgery, so they are back in the correct position.
-In a closed reduction, a healthcare provider moves the bones back into place without surgically exposing the bone.
+During open reduction surgery, an orthopedic surgeon moves your bone pieces back into the correct position.
+In a closed reduction procedure, a healthcare provider moves the bones back into place without surgically exposing the bone.

 Internal fixation refers to the method of reconnecting the bones.
 This might be done with special screws, plates, rods, wires, or nails that the surgeon places inside the bones to fix them in the correct place.
-This prevents the bones from healing abnormally.
-The surgery usually takes place while you are asleep under general anesthesia.
+This prevents the bones from healing the wrong way.
+The surgery usually takes place while you're asleep under general anesthesia.